Skip to content

 Trending

-What U.S. senators are talking about now — and how it’s changing.
-Word stems pulled from release titles; trajectories use full text (title + body) with stemming.
+What members of Congress are talking about now, and how it’s changing.
+Word stems pulled from release titles across the U.S. Senate and U.S. House; trajectories use full text (title + body) with stemming.

 Stems collapse simple plurals (e.g. family/families).
 Numbers are release-count, not raw word frequency, so a single release that uses a word ten times still counts once.